Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Manifolds of bounded geometry and uniform Stein atlases

 where $\nabla^{TM}$ is the connection induced by the Levi-Civita connection, and the pointwise norm is taken with respect to $g^{TM}$. \end{defn} \begin{rem} The condition \textit{(i)} from Definition \ref{defn_bnd_g_man} implies that $(M, g^{TM})$ is complete. \end{rem}

-Let us fix $x_0 \in M$ and an orthonormal frame $(e_1, \ldots, e_n)$ of $(T_{x_0}M, g^{TM}_{y_0})$.
+Let us fix $x_0 \in M$ and an orthonormal frame $(e_1, \ldots, e_n)$ of $(T_{x_0}M, g^{TM}_{x_0})$.
 We identify $\real^n$ to $T_{x_0}M$ implicitly as in (\ref{eq_Z_ident}).
 We introduce the map $\phi_{x_0} : \real^n \to M$, $x_0 \in M$, as follows

-As a general rule, whenever the point $x_0$ is implicit, we drop it out from the subscript. \begin{prop}[{\cite[Theorem A]{EichBoundG} }] Assume that for some $k \in \nat$, the bound (\ref{eq_bnd_curv_tm}) holds.
-Then for any $r_0 > 0$, there is $D_k > 0$, such that for any $x_0 \in X$, $l = 0, \ldots, k$, we have

-where $g_{ij}$, $i, j = 1, \ldots, n$, are the coefficients of the metric tensor $\phi_{x_0}^* g^{TM}$, and $g^{ij}$ are the coefficients of the inverse tensor.
-Moreover, $D_k$ depends only on $k$, $C_k$ from (\ref{eq_bnd_curv_tm}) and $r_0$. \end{prop} \begin{rem} In \cite[Proposition 3.3]{SchBound} it was also proved that the transition maps between two different geodesic coordinates can be bounded uniformly in a similar way.
-This gives us \textit{the coordinate-wise approach} through geodesic coordinates to manifolds of bounded geometry. \end{rem}
+As a general rule, whenever the point $x_0$ is implicit, we drop it out from the subscript.
+As it was proved, for example, in \cite[Theorem A]{EichBoundG} and \cite[Proposition 3.3]{SchBound}, the metric tensor, written in geodesic coordinates, has bounded derivatives, and the transition maps between two different geodesic coordinates can be bounded uniformly in a similar way.
+This gives us \textit{the coordinate-wise approach} through geodesic coordinates to manifolds of bounded geometry.